BestTimesToVisit.com Logo

 Sunrise Over Kuwait Towers

 Witness the iconic Kuwait Towers shimmer to life as the sun crests the horizon, painting the sky in hues of orange and pink.
-Ascend to the observation deck for a sweeping panorama of the city waking up, a truly tranquil start to your day.
+Ascend to the observation deck for a breathtaking panoramic view of the city and the Arabian Gulf, especially magical before the heat of the day sets in.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.